 The rumbling started on the afternoon of May, additionally 22, 1960.
-Then approximately 8 years old, Sergio Barrientos became on foot down a avenue in his homeland in southern Chile whilst the floor began to shake.
+Then approximately eight years old, Sergio Barrientos became on foot down an avenue in his homeland in southern Chile while the floor began to shake.
 He recollects electric wires swinging from the telephone poles — so violently that they slapped each other from opposite facets of the road.

 “At the same time, I noticed a number of the chimneys falling through the roofs of the homes,” says Barrientos.
-The floor shook so hard that he was knocked off his ft — not able to stand for about 10 mins because the earth heaved.
+The floor shook so hard that he was knocked off his ft — unable to stand for about 10 mins because the Earth heaved.
 Barrientos has, for a reason, spent years studying earthquakes.
 He directs the Countrywide Seismological Middle At the University of Chile in Santiago.
-The temblor he skilled in 1960 was the maximum effective one ever recorded, with a value of at the least nine.
+The temblor he skilled in 1960 was the maximum effective one ever recorded, with a value of at least nine.
 Five.

 Related Articles :